 Section 102(1) of the BIF Act provides that a payment claim is authorised, or required, to be given to a person in the way provided in the contract.

-However, this provision is in addition to the provisions of any other law about giving notices, like section 109X of the Corporations Act 2001 (Cth), and section 39 of the Acts Interpretation Act.
+However, this provision is in addition to the provisions of any other law about giving notices, like section 109X of the Corporations Act 2001 (Cth), and section 39 of the Acts Interpretation Act 1954 (Qld) (Acts Interpretation Act).

 Section 39 of the Acts Interpretation Act provides that a document may be served:

 There is Queensland case law that creates doubt as to whether email is a ‘similar facility’.
-The risks of this can be managed by the parties agreeing to email as a means of service in the contract.
+The risks of this can be managed by the parties agreeing to email as a means of service in the contract but in agreeing to email service, parties should be wary that prior conduct (such as using the relevant email address to send previous invoices) could amount to implied consent to email service.

-Service by Acconex (or by some other document management software) is not specifically permitted by section 39 Acts Interpretation Act 1954 (Qld), however, this service is permissible if the contract permits this form of service.
+Service by Acconex (or by some other document management software) is not specifically permitted by section 39 of the Acts Interpretation Act, however, this service is effective where the contract permits service by that method.

-However, if something is uploaded to Acconex as ‘sent’, it does not automatically mean ‘served’.17 The authorities suggest that the person to be served becomes aware of the contents of the payment claim when the person logs in to the Aconex website to download or access the payment claim.
+However, if something is uploaded to Acconex as ‘sent’, it does not automatically mean ‘served’.
+Case law suggests that the person to be served becomes aware of the contents of the payment claim when the person logs in to the Aconex website to download or access the payment claim.

 This means that Dropbox, or any form of link where the recipient needs to click on a link to download a file, particularly so where the document needs to be served within a particular time, should be avoided when serving documents.